ares333/php-curl/README.md

 Kernel class

 **src/Base.php**<br>
-A wraper of CurlMulti_Core.Very usefull tools and convention is included.It's very easy to use.All spider shoud inherent this class.
+A wraper of Core.Very usefull tools and convention is included.It's very easy to use.All spider shoud inherent this class.

 **src/Exception.php**<br>
-CurlMulti_Exception

 **src/AutoClone.php**<br>
-A powerfull site clone tool.It's a perfect tool.
+A powerfull site clone tool.

 <sub>**Feature：**